Salivary Glands Long Essays

 Read And Learn More: Oral Medicine Question and Answers

-7. Cluster headache
+7. Cluster Headache

 • It is unilateral

-• Most painful of all headaches
+• The most painful of all headaches

 • Periorbital pain is common